 Unwavering Support from Partners:

-The initiative was made possible with support from several title sponsors including VRTU Studios, Tourism Fiji, Fiji Airways, and Nama Fiji, as well as seven luxury hotels, including Tokoriki Resort, Intercontinental Fiji Golf Resort & Spa, Nanuya Island Resort, Navutu Stars Resort, First Landing Beach Resort & Villas, Yasawa Island Resort & Spa, and Crowne Plaza Fiji Nadi Bay Resort & Spa.
-Additional contributions from South Sea Cruises, Cloud 9, Likuri Island, Tewaka, Huggaplanet, and Kim Mesches Styling.
+In addition, the project would not be possible without the generous support of our production and travel partners.
+The Fiji expedition travel production and video pre/post production was coordinated and donated by VRTU Studios.
+All travel accommodations including flights and hotels were made possible by our local partners including Nama Fiji and Fiji Airways, as well as seven luxury hotels, including Tokoriki Resort, Intercontinental Fiji Golf Resort & Spa, Nanuya Island Resort, Navutu Stars Resort, First Landing Beach Resort & Villas, Yasawa Island Resort & Spa, and Crowne Plaza Fiji Nadi Bay Resort & Spa.
+Additional contributions from South Sea Cruises, Cloud 9, Likuri Island, Reef Safari, Tewaka, Huggaplanet, and Kim Mesches Styling.

 Raising Awareness: